John Merrick (insurance): Additional business ventures

 Merrick's other business ventures brought him affluence, power, and prominence as well.
-He was “influential” in the establishment and success of the Mechanics and Farmers Bank, the first bank in Durham owned and controlled by African Americans,” which grew “rapidly” and was “well supported” by black citizens at the time.
-Additionally, Merrick was instrumental in the formation of a much-needed African American drug store in Durham, namely the Bull City Drug Company.
-According to R. Andrews McCants, the Bull City Drug Company was “very successful” and was “still flourishing” by 1920 when McCants wrote his biography on Merrick.
-Merrick's plethora of triumphant business undertakings brought him wealth, power, and influence that not many other African Americans of the time could lay claim to.
-Unlike most other blacks during the post-Reconstruction era who were constantly degraded and thought of as the “inferior race,” Merrick was looked up to in his community and became a well-known figure of power amongst Durham's citizens.
-Durham's black community considered Merrick a “sort of wizard” because of his impressive relationships with the “big whites” of Durham and his ability to “be a friend” to his townspeople.
-He was uniquely successful not only in his financial achievements but in that his persona, wit, and success earned him reverence from blacks and whites alike, as can be seen by his friendships with Durham's citizens, raging from the poorest black farmers to the most prominent white families of the time.
+He established the Mechanics and Farmers Bank, the first bank in Durham owned, controlled by African Americans,” which grew rapidly and was supported by black citizens at the time.
+Additionally, Merrick was instrumental in the formation of an African American drug store in Durham, namely the Bull City Drug Company.
+Merrick's plethora of business undertakings brought him wealth, power, and influence.
+Merrick was a well-known figure of amongst Durham's citizens.
+Durham's black community considered Merrick an ally because of his relationships with the “big whites” of Durham and his ability to “be a friend” to his townspeople.
+He was successful not only in his financial achievements but in that his persona, wit, and success earned him reverence from blacks and whites alike, as can be seen by his friendships with Durham's citizens, ranging from the poorest black farmers to the prominent white families of the time.